Senior Qiana Canete Sets Career Record for Kills

 UTA Hosts South Alabama on Saturday at 6:30 p.m.

 J.T.
-Wenger – a former assistant coach at UCLA, Colorado and Michigan State – is in his first season as the head coach at UTA.
+Wenger – a former assistant coach at UCLA, Colorado and Michigan State – is in his second season as the head coach at UT Arlington.

 A former star at powerhouse UCLA, Wenger is a two-time "30 Under 30" honoree by the American Volleyball Coaches Association, created to identify up-and-coming coaches under 30 years old.